-Take the MMPI Online (Minnesota Multiphasic Personality Inventory Test)
+Take and Beat the MMPI Online (Minnesota Multiphasic Personality Inventory Test)

 What is the MMPI?

 The Minnesota Multiphasic Personality Inventory (MMPI-2) is the most used personality test in both the employment and clinical settings in the United States.
 In addition it is also the only personality test, that is used and recognized in the United States Courtroom.
 First published in 1940, the MMPI was the first comprehensive test that was data-driven, that largely did away with theory, and it was first calibrated by asking inpatient and outpatient individuals of psychiatric hospitals with well-known conditions to answer the test as they would if honest.
 This allowed the MMPI to compare normal populations to the various psychological conditions that were stigmatized at the time.

 The MMPI-2 was published in 1989, with a larger and more diverse sample having been used as calibration, including not only individuals from the general population and individuals asked to pretend to be good or bad or to have a specific disorder but also taking into account the findings of many scientific studies that led to the inclusion of subscales and the supplementary scales.

 The result was a test so long and so exhausting that virtually nobody is able to keep their answers coherent if an attempt at dishonesty was made.
 The fact that it is so successful at detecting malingering, among other types of faking, is why this test is used in U.S. court cases of many kinds and why it is also used for employment hiring and promoting, from emergency services to police to military personnel, and in the private sector too.

 Using 567 true or false questions, rates the tester on 130 categories (validity scales included).
 Once validity of the answers (link goes to a search of scientific articles on the subject) is established, a profile is created employing the 10 Clinical Scales: